Fall Visits: Insider Tips

 - Pack a picnic, or plan to eat lunch at Mildred’s Grill.
+Need to recharge after a hike?
+Pick up a fall treat like fudge, a slice of pie or hot cocoa.
 (Tip: You can also get your food to-go so you can still enjoy the fresh air and views!)

 - Speaking of a picnic, Grandfather has over 100 picnic spots – some with grills, ALL scenic!
 See our Picnic Guide for details.

 - Enjoy a wonderful windshield tour as you drive up our 2-mile Scenic Drive to the Top – on of the most beautiful drives in the Blue Ridge with plenty of stops along the way.